 Why they are needed

 Worldwide obesity has nearly tripled since 1975, with 1.9 billion adults being considered overweight in 2016.
-Being overweight or obese comes with the increased risk of cardiovascular diseases, which were the leading cause of death in 2012, diabetes, musculoskeletal disorders and even some cancers.
+Being overweight or obese comes with the increased risk of diabetes, musculoskeletal disorders, some cancers and cardiovascular diseases (which were the leading cause of death in 2012).
 On top of this, there are many psychological and self-confidence issues that surround being overweight.